Criminal Justice (CJ)

 CJ 4805 Criminal Justice Seminar (4)

 A capstone seminar that focuses on major contemporary issues currently impacting the criminal justice field locally, nationally, and internationally.
 Students explore criminal justice policy and practice through the lenses of criminological theory and research, applying skills and knowledge acquired throughout their course of study.
 Emphasis is placed on preparing students for the next phase of their academic or professional career.
 Not open to students who have earned credits for CJ 4800.
-Falls and Springs.
-(WRCO)
+Springs and Falls.

 CJ 4910 Independent Study (1-3)